-Art Club-is open to any student interested in art.
-Students not involved in any art classes are still welcome to participate in Art Club.
-Throughout the year, Art Club decorates the school, participates in multiple art competitions and events, and takes field trips.
+Art Club-is open to any student interested in the arts.
+Students not involved in any art classes are still welcome to participate in the Art Club.
+Throughout the year, Art Club decorates the school, teaches art classes, and participates in multiple art competitions and events.
 Our goal is to spread awareness of the visual arts to our school and community.
 You don't have to be an artist to love art!

-Astronomy Club- meets after school on Thursdays every other week to learn about and discuss astronomy topics ranging from constellations and mythology to black holes and cosmology.
+Astronomy Club-meets for forty-five minutes once a week to learn about and discuss astronomy topics ranging from constellations and mythology to black holes and cosmology.
 Topics are chosen weekly by members of the club and are presented the following week either by the club sponsors or by other student members with an interest in the topic.
 Students of all grade levels are welcome to join.
-Once or twice a semester, the club meets with the Astronomy Classes for night-labs to view constellations, the moon, and planets viewable at different times of the year.
+Once a month (more in the winter), the club meets with the Astronomy Classes for night-labs to view constellations, the moon, and planets viewable at different times of the year.

-Bobcat Speech and Debate Team-this is an organization for students who want to know more about global events, make a difference in their community, or just sharpen their presentation skills both in speaking and oral performance events!
+Bobcat Forensics-this is an organization for students who want to know more about global events, make a difference in their community, or just sharpen their presentation skills!
 Our award-winning students prepare and compete in speech & debate events at interscholastic meets on the regional, state, and national level.
-Students may be enrolled in a speech/debate course including Debate, Oral Interpretation, Public Speaking, or the UIL Academic Enrichment course in order to enhance their ability to participate and compete at a highly competitive level.
+Students must be enrolled in a speech/debate course including Debate, Oral Interpretation, Public Speaking, or the UIL Academic Enrichment course in order to participate and compete.
 Weekly after-school practices are required.